EN185056/ReactJS-Tutorial-TicTacToe/LearningNodes.md

   - `.___` = selector that defines the style of any component where the className property is set to ___
 - `index.js` = the bridge between components and the web browser
 - `{___}` = curly braces; used to escape from JSX into JavaScript
+- `state` = used by components to remember things
+- `useState` = special React function that can be called by a componbent to let it remember things

 ## React Requirements
 1. React components need to return a single JSX element and not multiple adjacent JSX elements